 Here’s the problem – SBD doesn’t publish under-load speeds, and so there’s no way to get torque from UWO.
 There’s also no guarantee that UWO is measured at max torque and the corresponding speed.
 UWO is simply a value for which no useful cross-brand torque specs can be extracted.”

-First of all, I have a ton of respect for Stuart, and he’s probably the smartest guy I know that’s not currently on a manufacturer’s engineering team, so I’m not in the slightest bit insulted by his findings.
+I have a ton of respect for Stuart, and he’s probably the smartest guy I know that’s not currently on a manufacturer’s engineering team.
+We’re not in the slightest bit insulted by his findings.

 Is Unit Watts Out More Useful than Speed and Torque?